 Most of the first-year subjects are completed by all engineering students encompassing general science, mathematics, digital fundamentals and computer aided design.
 In the second semester you’re introduced to chemical engineering and the role of chemical engineers in different industry sectors and society.

 All engineering students will also study a Professional Engineering Practice course, incorporating a humanitarian-focused Engineers Without Borders Challenge.
 You’ll have the opportunity to extend this aspect of your studies by completing an Engineers Without Borders elective, enabling you to experience humanitarian engineering first-hand.

 You are introduced to the fundamentals of chemical engineering (mass and energy balances) and the design of chemical processes.
 You will develop your knowledge of core chemical engineering areas such as fluid flow, reaction engineering, biochemical engineering, thermodynamics, and heat transfer.

 You’ll focus on business studies and be introduced to core business concepts and analysis skills, which you'll build on in the areas of human resources and employment relations, ethics and governance, international business, entrepreneurship, logistics and supply chain management and marketing.

 You’ll hone your skills in environmental, safety and economic analysis of processes, design of process equipment, and control schemes.

 Your core chemical engineering skills are consolidated and applied in a major process design project.
-In fourth and fifth years you’ll specialise in environmental, metallurgical or petroleum engineering.
+In your fourth and fifth years you’ll specialise in environmental, polymer or interface engineering.

 You’ll also complete a work-integrated learning (industry experience) elective in Year 2, 4 or 5.